c-blake/suggest/README.md

 pitch.
 False positive rates for d>3 probably makes that regime uninteresting.
 Still, SymSpell benefit remains only 7.3x-ish for 80 kWord @d=3 which is not great.
-Indeed, parallel storage/processing optimizations on both linear scan and symspell querying might even nullify such a small advantage.
+Indeed, parallel storage/processing optimizations on both linear scan and SymSpell querying might even nullify such a small advantage.

 The basic experimental set up is to use "frequency\_dictionary\_en\_82\_765.txt" from the SymSpell repository as our input.
 We create synthetic "batches of